siriusk-MSFT/azure-content/articles/storage-premium-storage-preview-portal.md

 ## Overview

-Welcome to the Public Preview of **Azure Premium Storage for Disks**!
+Welcome to **Azure Premium Storage Disks** for faster Virtual Machines!

 With the introduction of new Premium Storage, Microsoft Azure now offers two types of durable storage: **Premium Storage** and **Standard Storage**.
 Premium Storage stores data on the latest technology Solid State Drives (SSDs) whereas Standard Storage stores data on Hard Disk Drives (HDDs).

 Premium Storage delivers high-performance, low-latency disk support for I/O intensive workloads running on Azure Virtual Machines.
 You can attach several Premium Storage disks to a virtual machine (VM).
-With Premium Storage, your applications can have up to 35 TB of storage per VM and achieve 50,000 IOPS (input/output operations per second) per VM with extremely low latencies for read operations.
-Premium Storage is currently available only for storing data on disks used by Azure Virtual Machines.
+With Premium Storage, your applications can have up to 32 TB of storage per VM and achieve 50,000 IOPS (input/output operations per second) per VM with extremely low latencies for read operations.

-To sign up for the Azure Premium Storage preview, visit the [Azure Preview](http://azure.microsoft.com/services/preview/) page.
+To get started with Azure Premium Storage, visit [Get started for free](http://azure.microsoft.com/en-us/pricing/free-trial/) page.

 This article provides an in-depth overview of Azure Premium Storage.